thangarajvisolve/Sample/README.markdown

         $ cd graylog2-server-x.x.x/

 * Configure the graylog2.conf file by copying it into /etc/

 * Starting the graylog2-server

-* Change into the bin/ folder of your graylog2-server installation and start the server by using the graylog2-ctl script:
+* Change into the bin/ folder in graylog2-server installation and start the server by using the graylog2-ctl script:

         $ cd bin/

         $ ./graylog2ctl start

-* Could find a log in nohup.out in the same directory.
+* We could find a log in nohup.out in the same directory.

 * Start without control script